Arief-AK/Ras-Pi_SimpleGPS/README.md

 A "Simple" GPS driver for communicating with RaspberryPi using WiringPi.

 **@Brief**
-The purpose of this library is to establish serial communication with GPS device and apply basic NMEA sentence parsing functions.
+The purpose of this library is to establish serial communication with a GPS device and apply basic NMEA sentence parsing functions.
 This library is written in C++ to support serial communication with RaspberryPi modules.
 With a little tweaking "SimpleGPS" driver can be used to handle NMEA sentences from a standard serial communicationg GPS device.